On the uniqueness and stability of dictionaries for sparse representation of noisy signals: Results

-One can also easily verify that for every $k < m$, there are regular $k$-uniform hypergraphs with the SIP besides the obvious $\mathcal{H} = {[m] \choose k}$; for instance, take $\mathcal{H}$ to be the consecutive intervals of length $k$ in some cyclic order on $[m]$.
+One can easily verify that for every $k < m$ there are regular $k$-uniform hypergraphs $\mathcal{H}$ with the SIP besides the obvious $\mathcal{H} = {[m] \choose k}$.
+For instance, take $\mathcal{H}$ to be the $k$-regular set of consecutive intervals of length $k$ in some cyclic order on $[m]$.
 In this case, a direct consequence of Cor.~\ref{DeterministicUniquenessCorollary} is rigorous verification of the lower bound \mbox{$N = m(k-1){m \choose k} + m$} for sufficient sample size from the introduction.
-Often, the SIP is achievable with fewer supports.
-For example, when $k = \sqrt{m}$, take $\mathcal{H}$ to be the $2k$ rows and columns formed by arranging $[m]$ into a square grid.
+Special cases allow for even smaller hypergraphs.
+For example, if $k = \sqrt{m}$, then a 2-regular $k$-uniform hypergraph with the SIP can be constructed as the $2k$ rows and columns formed by arranging the elements of $[m]$ into a square grid.